As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 The beautiful Hyatt Regency Kyoto combines modern comfort with Japanese tradition.
 On its grounds, this top-end 5-star hotel features an 850-year-old garden that was once part of Kyoto Imperial Palace.

 Paper lanterns gently light the spacious rooms where framed kimono fabrics line the walls.
 After soaking in the tub in the large granite-laden bathrooms, head off to one of the three on-site restaurants to sample the fine French, Italian or Japanese cuisine.

-Indulge yourself at the spa of the Hyatt Regency Kyoto which offers more treatments than any other hotel spa in Japan.
+Indulge yourself at the spa of the Hyatt Regency Kyoto, which offers more treatments than any other hotel spa in Japan.
 Here you can enjoy aromatherapy, shiatsu massages, and acupuncture.

 Four Seasons Hotel Kyoto

-In the temple district at the base of the Higashiyama mountains, the serene and stylish Four Seasons Hotel Kyoto offers light and spacious rooms with full wall windows that overlook gardens or lead onto balconies.
+In the temple area at the base of the Higashiyama mountains, the serene and stylish Four Seasons Hotel Kyoto charms guests as one of the absolute best hotels in Kyoto.
+It offers light and spacious rooms with full-wall windows that overlook gardens or lead onto balconies.

 Cross a glass bridge to an ancient 800-year-old pond garden where you can experience a tea ceremony.

 Hotel Nikko Princess Kyoto

 For the past four years, the prestigious Hotel Nikko Princess Kyoto has received three black pavilions from the Michelin Guides.
 The enormous rooms are stylishly furnished with luxurious finishes and all the conveniences you expect in a top-end hotel.